themoonisacheese/2bored2wait/README.md

 Here's a video guide on how to install and use 2b2w: https://www.youtube.com/watch?v=oWeCmZNYAW4

 # Docker usage guide (if you know how to use docker)
 1. Read the code to ensure i'm not stealing your credentials. i'm not, but you shouldn't take my word for it.
-If you don't know how to read it, downloading stuff
+If you don't know how to read it, downloading stuff off the internet and giving it your password is probably a bad idea anyway.
 2. From a terminal run:
 ```
 docker run --name 2b2w -d -p 80:80 -p 25565:25565 -e MOJANG_USERNAME="user@domain.com" -e MOJANG_PASSWORD="myverysecretpassword" edoardo396/2bored2wait